Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Introduction

 \section{Introduction}

-Many geoscience inverse problems are characterized by large numbers of parameters and nonlinearity in the relationship between parameters and observations.
+Many geoscience inverse problems are characterized by nonlinearity in the relationship between parameters and observations \cite{tarantola:82b,carrera:05,oliver:08}.
 In some cases, the posterior pdf for the model parameters after assimilation of observations is multimodal, although the presence or absence of multiple modes in large models is seldom verified.
 Examples of smaller models in which multiple modes have been verified include flow and transport problems in porous media, where the nonlinearity resulting from uncertainty in connections in layered media and observation operators that average over layers can both lead to multiple modes \cite{christie:06,oliver:11b}.
-Monte Carlo sampling is often the only viable method of quantifying uncertainty in the posterior distribution for problems of this type, but sampling from multi-modal distributions in high dimensions is extremely difficult.
+Monte Carlo sampling is often the only viable method of quantifying uncertainty in the posterior distribution for problems of this type, but the cost of obtaining a substantial number of independent samples can be prohibitive.

 In order to obtain a reasonably high probability of generating acceptable random-walk transitions in Metropolis sampling, the transitions must generally be small: for small enough transition distances, almost all proposals will be accepted.
 In that case, however, it is possible to remain trapped in some modes for very long times before jumping to another mode and the time required to obtain useful Monte Carlo estimates can be impractical \cite{fort:14}.
 The problem of optimal scaling of the proposal distribution to maximize the efficiency of mixing of a random walk Metropolis algorithm has been solved for certain classes of target distributions \cite{roberts:97,roberts:01}.
 These scaling rules are not applicable in all contexts, and in particular are not appropriate for multimodal distributions \cite{fort:14a}.
 The ability to design a proposal distribution that mixes well is key to the efficiency of the MCMC algorithm for multimodal distributions.